MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/includes/admin_m365demo.md

     As a partner, you can have 1 one year tenant at a time.
 So if you want more tenants, we suggest that you choose 90-Day tenants.
 5. As the location, choose the region that is closest to your location.
-6. Choose the **Microsoft 365 Business Demo Content** content pack, and then choose the **Create Tenant** button.
+6. Choose the **Dynamics 365 Business Central** content pack, and then choose the **Create Tenant** button.

     This gives you all you need for the next step.
-But you can use the **Microsoft 365 Enterprise Demo Content** if you need more users for your demo, or you want to demo more complex Microsoft 365 integration scenarios, for example.
+But you can use the **Microsoft 365 Business Demo Content** or **Microsoft 365 Enterprise Demo Content** content packs if you need more users for your demo, or you want to demo more complex Microsoft 365 integration scenarios, for example.

-    > [!TIP]
-    > There is also a [!INCLUDE [prodshort](prodshort.md)] content pack if all you need is [!INCLUDE [prodshort](prodshort.md)].
-7. In an in-private browser window, go to [https://trials.dynamics.com/Dynamics365/Signup/BusinessCentral](https://trials.dynamics.com/Dynamics365/Signup/BusinessCentral) and sign up for a free trial.
-Use the administrator account that you just created, typically called something like admin@M365B265757.onmicrosoft.com.
+7. In an in-private browser window, go to [https://businesscentral.dynamics.com/?redirectedFromSignup=1&response=AlreadyAssignedLicense]https://businesscentral.dynamics.com/?redirectedFromSignup=1&response=AlreadyAssignedLicense) and log in with the administrator account that you just created, typically called something like admin@CRMbc123456.onmicrosoft.com.

 This gives you a [!INCLUDE [prodshort](prodshort.md)] environment with two companies: